paul-mueser/stats-bot/README.md

 If you don't want to develop the bot, you can also run the bot as a [docker container from docker hub](https://hub.docker.com/r/paulmueser/statsbotdocker) with the command `docker run -d -e TOKEN=xxx -e BOT_ID=xxx paulmueser/statsbotdocker`.

+If you don't want to run the bot yourself you can directly [invite the bot](https://discord.com/oauth2/authorize?client_id=1207711066247921766) to your server.

 ## [](#commands)Commands